jerrykao8787/mlFinal/README.md

 ## Training

-To train the model(s) in the project, use this code in Jupyter Notebook:
+To train the model(s) in the project, use this file in Jupyter Notebook:

 ```train
 0810756_Final_train.ipynb